Niger shares a long border with Mali, Nigeria and Libya

-Al Qaeda in the Islamic Maghreb – the terror group’s local affiliate – operates along the border between Mali and Niger despite a French-led military counterterrorism operation.
+Al Qaeda in the Islamic Maghreb – the terror group’s local affiliate – operates along the border between Mali and Niger, despite a French-led military counterterrorism operation that started three years ago.
 The US military says it largely plays a supporting role by providing intelligence, surveillance and reconnaissance assets in support of French forces.

 “Niger is an important partner of ours, we have a deep relationship with them,” said Lt.
 Gen. Kenneth McKenzie, the director of the Joint Staff.

-The slain American soldiers – Staff Sgts.
-Bryan Black, Dustin Wright and Jeremiah Johnson and Army Sgt.
-La David Johnson – were part of a team advising and assisting Niger forces when they were attacked last year.
+Staff Sgts.
+Bryan Black, Dustin Wright, Jeremiah Johnson, and Army Sgt.
+La David Johnson, were part of a team advising and assisting Niger forces when they were attacked.
 Five Nigerien soldiers also died in the ambush.

 The US works with allies in the region

 France has about 5,000 forces in the area, he said.
-The French operation also involves forces from Germany, Mali, Niger and other countries.
+The French operation also involves forces from Germany, Mali, Niger and other countries in the region.